 \subsection{PAH opacities}

-astrophysical dust models, we {interpret PAHs} as dust grains instead of molecules, and their opacities in {our} radiative transfer model {is} incorporated in terms of dust opacities.
-We {utilize} the PAH opacities corresponding to the {astro-PAH} model, originally described in \cite{LiDraine2001} {(also refer to \citealt{DraineLi2007} and \citealt{Draine+2021})}.
-These are empirical opacities derived in order to replicate the {AIBs} observed mainly in the spectra of {galaxies}, nebulae, and ISM, in general, and also {were guided by} the laboratory spectra of PAHs.
+Similarly to the approach taken in astrophysical dust models, we interpreted PAHs as dust grains instead of molecules, while their opacities in our radiative transfer model were incorporated in terms of dust opacities.
+We utilised the PAH opacities corresponding to the astro-PAH model, originally described in \cite{LiDraine2001} (also refer to \citealt{DraineLi2007} and \citealt{Draine+2021}).
+In particular, these are empirical opacities derived to replicate the AIBs observed mainly in the spectra of galaxies, nebulae, and ISM, in general; they were also guided by the laboratory spectra of PAHs.
 The opacities were further modified based on the Spitzer spectra of a large number of galaxies \citep{Smith+2007, DraineLi2007}.
-As a result, {astro-PAH} opacities account for a generalized PAH spectral template, where the 7.7 and 8.6 $\mu$m bands are well separated, mostly corresponding to {class $\mathcal{A}$} and {class $\mathcal{B}$} spectral types {(see previous discussion in Sec. \ref{sec:pahprofiles})}.
+As a result, astro-PAH opacities account for a generalised PAH spectral template, where the 7.7 and 8.6 $\mu$m bands are well separated, mostly corresponding to class $\mathcal{A}$ and class $\mathcal{B}$ spectral types (see previous discussion in Sect. \ref{sec:pahprofiles}).

-Therefore, it is not possible to generate more specific {class $\mathcal{C}$} signatures of a PAH profile directly using the {astro-PAH} model opacities.
-A close replication of the observed positions and shapes of {the AIB profiles} in the model spectrum allows more accurate estimation of the modelled PAH characteristics.
-Hence, we calculate the required PAH opacities based on the original formalism described in \citet{LiDraine2001}, in order to properly reproduce the profile structure of each PAH band observed in the JWST spectrum of T Cha.
-For this, we use our PAH profile analyses described in Sec. \ref{sec:pahprofiles} to modify the relevant parameters within the {astro-PAH} model that modulates the position and shape of the PAH profiles.
+Therefore, it is not possible to generate more specific class $\mathcal{C}$ signatures of a PAH profile directly using the current astro-PAH opacities.
+A close replication of the observed positions and shapes of the AIB profiles in the model spectrum allows for a more accurate estimation of the modelled PAH characteristics.
+Hence, we calculated the PAH opacities, based on the original formalism described in \citet{LiDraine2001}, to replicate the class $\mathcal{C}$ AIB features in the JWST spectrum of T Cha.
+For this purpose, we used our AIB profile analyses described in Sect. \ref{sec:pahprofiles} to modify the relevant parameters that modulates the position and shape of the PAH profiles in the astro-PAH model.
 Details of this modification procedure are described in Appendix \ref{app:pahmodified}.
-We use the modified PAH `opacity files' as the input for the code to run the dust radiative transfer calculations.
+We used the modified PAH `opacity files' as the input for the code to run the dust radiative transfer calculations.

-We {consider} both neutral and ionized {PAHs with opacities derived for} a size range of {$\sim2.88-50$} \AA.
-The size range correspond to PAHs with {$\sim10-50000$} C atoms PAHs, referring to the expression in \cite{Draine+2021}: number of C atoms {
+We considered both neutral and ionised PAHs with opacities derived for a size range of $\sim2.88-50$ \AA.
+The size range correspond to PAHs with $\sim10-50000$ C atoms PAHs, referring to the expression in \cite{Draine+2021} given as